JacktheSNACC/UltimateFavouriteSkylandersPicker/README.md

 **Import Code** then takes that code written in the textbox and puts it back into the grid.

 #### Overwriting
-If you want to do something like put Jolteon as your favorite Gen 3 starter or Chinchou as your favorite regional bird, put a filler Pokemon in that position, then click Write Code, replace that Pokemon's name with the one you want, then click Import Code.
-Most Pokemon will just be their names capitalized (SWELLOW), but alternate forms will have a tag (MEOWTH_2).
+If you want to do something like put Crash Bandicoot as your favorite Spyros Adventure Fire or Kaos as your favorite land vehicle, put a filler Skylander in that position, then click Write Code, replace that Skylanders's name with the one you want, then click Import Code.
+Most Skylanders will just be their names with camel case capitalization (TriggerHappy), but alternate forms will have a preface (LightCoreEruptor).
 You can verify a name by putting it in the grid by itself and writing the code.

-## Additional Sprites
-Walking Wake and Iron Leaves sprites from [JordanosArt](https://twitter.com/JordanosArt).

-Archaludon, Dipplin, Raging Bolt, and Okidogi from [RetroNC](https://www.deviantart.com/retronc).

-Other Gen 9 sprites from [KingOfThe-X-Roads](https://www.deviantart.com/kingofthe-x-roads).

-Gen 6-8 and Substitute sprites from the [Smogon Community Sprite Project](https://docs.google.com/spreadsheets/d/1MCjDktTOOFjLKM5C-RW6SfBQGkjlxDSCZAZDma_ItuA/) and [PokeAPI](https://github.com/PokeAPI/sprites)
+All renders and photos from [Skylanders Character List](https://skylanderscharacterlist.com/) and [the Skylanders Wiki](https://skylanders.fandom.com/wiki/Main_Page)